eksctl-io/eksctl/docs/proposal-001_add-ons.md

 are flat YAML files.
 The `kubernetes.io/minikube-addons` and `kubernetes.io/minikube-addons-endpoint` labels are commonly used.
 Custom add-ons can be provided via `~/.minikube/addons`.

 It uses `kube-addon-manager`.
-The manifests are compiled-in, and extract to `/etc/kubernetes/addons` at runtimer, which is mounted into `kube-addon-manager` pod.
+The manifests are compiled-in, and extract to `/etc/kubernetes/addons` at runtime, which is mounted into `kube-addon-manager` pod.

 Many of the add-ons are using `RepicationControllers`, and it's (probably) `kube-addon-manager` job to do rolling